runderwoman/faaspot-cli/docs/spots.rst

 ..  admonition:: HTTP Request
     :class: toggle

-    You can remove one spot from your spots pool using the direct HTTP requests:
+    You can remove one spot from your spots pool using a direct HTTP request:

     .. code-block:: sh

        $ curl -X DELETE --header "Authorization: Token MY_TOKEN" https://api.faaspot.com/v1/spots/

-    This API will return the execution id of the spot removal task.
+    This API will return the execution ID of the spot removal task.
-    If you want to get the execution status of that task, you will need to query the execution status.
+    To get the execution status of that task, you will need to query the execution status.
     You can see how to do it in the :ref:`executions <get_execution_status>` page.

 .. note::
     What is the ``wait`` argument?

-    By default, requests run in the background, in async manner.
+    By default, requests run in the background, in a synchronized manner.
-    Which mean that the request will return execution id.
+    This means that the request will return the execution ID.
-    You can then check that execution status (completed or not), using the execution id.
+    You can then check that execution status (completed or not), using the execution ID.

-    When using the FaaSpot client, you can run the command in a synced manner (wait until you'll have a response), using the ``wait`` argument.
+    When using the FaaSpot client, you can run the command in a synced manner (wait until you receive a response), using the ``wait`` argument.

-    When using the HTTP request to add spot, you'll need to check the execution status manually.
+    When using the HTTP request to remove a spot, you'll need to check the execution status manually.
     To see how to do it, go to the :ref:`executions <get_execution_status>` page.

-Refresh Spots Ip
+Refresh a Spots IP Address
 ----------------

 The spots are actual VMs, with a public IP address.
-Sometimes there is a need to give the spots a new IP.
-Not a specific IP, just a different one.
+Sometimes, there is a need to give the spots a new IP, not a specific IP, just a different one.
-You can do it with FaaSpot refresh_ip request.
+You can do it using a FaaSpot refresh_ip request.

 ..  admonition:: CLI